Gengtoto

 click to enlarge

-After a lot of clicking around on the Internet, I stumbled upon mentions of a product made by SIT called the “Proflame wifi dongle”.
+After a lot of clicking around on the Internet, I stumbled upon a product made by SIT called the “Proflame wifi dongle”.
 This device plugs into a four-pin port on the controller that is labeled as “diagnostic interface”.

 The documentation, such as it is, for this dongle sort of hints around that it will only work with certain versions of controller, namely controllers with green writing on them.
 The one in the photograph has white writing, and the controller in the fireplace that I was struggling with has white writing.
 Another bit of documentation says the dongle will only work with a controller with a certain firmware version, and I was able to work out that the controller in the fireplace that I was struggling with had a version number that was numerically much smaller.
-The controller in the fireplace that I was struggling with had been placed into service a mere 18 months ago, but the firmware version in the controller was numerically so much smaller than the firmware version that supposedly works with the wifi dongle, that it gave an impression of having been manufactured maybe ten years ago.

 It was with some difficulty that I was able to work out the radio frequency upon which this remote control sends commands to the fireplace.
 The answer turns out to be 315 MHz.